paradime-io/social-media-data-modeling-challenge/README.md

 - Since the BI tool, Hex, is a very powerful tool that allows for sql and python transformations, the analytics models are designed be as user friendly as possible without cutting down on flexibility.
 That is why, the final tables don't contain many pre-aggregated columns.
 This a design choice made specific to the tool stack here and could be adjusted if the BI tool changes.
+- Using a color palette for optimum BI experience and visual consistency.

 # **Visualizations** 📊